Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Squamous Epithelium is made up of thin, flat cells with prominent nuclei.
+Squamous Epithelium is made up of thin, flat cells with prominent nuclei.
 These cells have irregular boundaries and bind with neighbouring cells.
 The squamous epithelium is also known as pavement membrane, which form delicate lining of the buccal cavity, alveoli of lungs, proximal tubule of kidneys and covering of the skin and tongue.
 It protects the body from mechanical injury, drying and invasion of germs.
-Incorrect

-Explanation Squamous Epithelium is made up of thin, flat cells with prominent nuclei.
+Squamous Epithelium is made up of thin, flat cells with prominent nuclei.
 These cells have irregular boundaries and bind with neighbouring cells.
 The squamous epithelium is also known as pavement membrane, which form delicate lining of the buccal cavity, alveoli of lungs, proximal tubule of kidneys and covering of the skin and tongue.
 It protects the body from mechanical injury, drying and invasion of germs.

 -

-Question 47 of 12147.
-Question47.
-Which of the following statement is correct about Cuboidal Epithelium? - It is composed of single layer of cubical cells
+- It is composed of single layer of cubical cells

 - Their main function is secretion and Excretion